clareaulab/clareau-lab-website-old/index.md

 {%
   include figure.html
   image="images/nyc.jpg"
-  caption="The lab is located on the Upper East Side of New York City."
+  caption="The lab is located in Zuckerman Research Center at Sloan Kettering in New York City."
 %}

 {% endcapture %}